WorkplaceX/workplacex.github.io/README.md

 * Multilanguage support
 * Configuration

 It standardizes and simplifies the process of building enterprise business applications on top of existing SQL Server Databases.
-It can be hosted on premise or in the cloud and is based on the following components:
+It can be hosted on premise or in the cloud and is based on the following products:

 * ASP.NET Core 2.1
 * Bootstrap 4
-* Angular 6
+* Angular 6 (Including server side rendering for high performance first page load and SEO optimization)

 Allow thousands of users to access and manage your companies data in a controlled manner.
 Be flexible and evolve business models as the marked changes.